ACS Nurse’s Office

 Cold or runny nose if nasal discharge is excessive and/or not clear.

 a minor sore throat is usually not a problem, but a severe sore throat could be strep throat even if there is no fever.
 Other symptoms of strep throat in children are headache and stomach upset.
 Contact your pediatrician as your child needs a special test to determine if it is strep throat.
-If you are awaiting results of a strep culture, please keep your child home from school until results have been received.
+If you are awaiting the results of a strep culture, please keep your child home from school until the results have been received.
 Positive results must be on antibiotics a full 24 hours before return to school.
-Children can not return to school unless they are without a fever for 24 hours WITHOUT any medicine for fever.
+Children can not return to school unless they are without a fever for 24 hours WITHOUT any medicine for the fever.
 If they are prescribed antibiotics they must be fever-free and on the antibiotics for at least 24 hrs.

 Parents may request, in writing, a gym excuse for up to 3 days for a student that has a medical problem that does not appear to require a physician's care.
 After 3 missed gym classes, a physician's note is required for further excuse from gym.

 If your child is returning to school with an injury, please obtain a doctor's note for the absence.
 CRUTCHES: A physician's note is required for the student who needs crutches.
 The note must clearly state that the student is allowed to use crutches in school.